jcaillon/valet/docs/content/docs/550.bash-best-practices/_index.md

 ## 🎨 Coding style

+TODO: copy some of the sections from <https://google.github.io/styleguide/shellguide.html>.

+### Naming conventions

+#### Files

+- All files should be named using kebab-case (lowercase with hyphens).
+- All scripts should have the `.sh` extension.

+#### Variables

+- Use camelCase for local variable names. **All variables should be created local to the function by default**.
+- Use upper SNAKE_CASE for global variables and constants.
+  - If the variable is meant to be used outside of the script file, it should be prefixed with `GLOBAL_`.
+  - Otherwise, it can be prefixed with `_${SCRIPT_NAME}_` where SCRIPT_NAME is the filename of the script.
+This is to avoid conflicts with other scripts.

+#### Functions

+- Use camelCase for function names.
+- For exposed functions (i.e. 'public' functions that are used outside of the script in which they are defined), prefix the function name with the script name.
+E.g. `myLib::functionName` (where this function is created in the file `my-lib.sh`).

 ### Library functions

 This section describes how to write **library** functions that can be used in Valet extensions.
 For functions that are solely use in one command, you don't have to stick to these strict rules, but it is still a good idea to follow them.